boazbk/crypto/lec_03_pseudorandom-generators.md

 The proof of [lengthextendprgthm](){.ref} is indicative of many practical constructions of pseudorandom generators.
 Many operating systems keep track of an initial _seed_ of randomness, and  supply a system call `rand` such that every call to `rand` applies a pseudorandom generator $G'$ to the current seed, uses part of the output to update the seed, and returns the remainder to the caller.

-> # {.remark title="Unpredictablity and indistinguishability- an alternative approach for proving the length extension theorem" #alternativelengthextendrem}
+> # {.remark title="Unpredictability and indistinguishability- an alternative approach for proving the length extension theorem" #alternativelengthextendrem}
 The notion that being random is the same as being "unpredictable" can be formalized as follows.
 One can show that a random variable $X$ over $\{0,1\}^n$ is pseudorandom if and only if every efficient algorithm $A$ succeeds in the following experiment with probability at most $1/2+negl(n)$: $A$ is given $i$ chosen at random in $\{0,\ldots,n-1\}$ and $x_1,\ldots,x_i$ where $(x_1,\ldots,x_n)$ is drawn from $X$ and wins if it outputs $x_{i+1}$.
 It is a good optional exercise to prove this, and to use that to give an alternative proof of the length extension theorem.